tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 Encrypted DNS protocols will have to support the Quantum-Ready usage profile discussed in {#confident}.

-Note that post-quantum security of DNSSEC {{?RFC9364}}, which provides authenticity for DNS records, is a separate issue from the requirements for encrypted DNS transports.

 ## Hybrid public-key encryption (HPKE)

 Hybrid public-key encryption (HPKE) is a scheme that provides public key encryption of arbitrary-sized plaintexts given a recipient's public key.
 HPKE utilizes a non-interactive ephemeral-static Diffie-Hellman exchange to establish a shared secret.
-The motivation for standardizing a public key encryption scheme is explained in the introduction of {{?RFC9180}}.
+The motivation for standardizing a public key encryption scheme is explained in the introduction of {{!RFC9180}}.

 HPKE can be extended to support hybrid post-quantum Key Encapsulation Mechanisms (KEMs) as defined in {{?I-D.westerbaan-cfrg-hpke-xyber768d00-02}}.
 Kyber, which is a KEM does not support the static-ephemeral key exchange that allows HPKE based on DH based KEMs.